Img header logo

 —Analysis and evaluation of risks and opportunities related to climate change—

 Analysis and evaluation of climate change-related risks and opportunities were performed using the 1.5°C and 4°C scenarios from a short-term (up to 3 years), medium-term (3-10 years) and long-term (10-30 years) perspective, under the leadership of the TCFD Study Working Group.
-Continuing from our efforts in FY2020, in FY2021, we reviewed the amount of financial impact of physical risks*1 based on changes in our product structure, suppliers, etc. , and confirmed the status of our response to recognized risks.
+Continuing from our efforts in FY2020, in FY2021, we reviewed the amount of financial impact of physical risks*1 based on changes in our product structure, suppliers, etc., and confirmed the status of our response to recognized risks.
 We also confirmed that there is no high risk of climate change in overseas product inventories and investigational product inventories.
-Meanwhile, the amount of financial impact of transition risks*2 was not revised since there were no specific changes in assumptions at the time of calculation.
-The results of the analysis have been reported to the various committees (described in “Governance” above).
-It has also been confirmed that neither scenario poses a significant financial risk to the company, and the management status is being checked (see “Risks and opportunities related to climate change, as well as financial and business impacts” in the table below).
+In FY2022, thanks to correction of the locations that are recognized to have flood risks (changed storage locations from a lower to higher position), the amount of financial impact has been drastically decreased.
+Concerning the amount of financial impact from transfer risks,*2 it was partially revised by conforming it to the value of greenhouse gas emission amounts in the case of taking no measures, which was pending when new medium- to long-term environmental targets were established.
+The results of the analysis have been reported to committees, including the Environment Management Committee, Sustainability Promotion Committee, etc., and it has been confirmed that these issues will not be major financial issues for us in any case.
+The management status of identified risks and opportunities are being monitored (for the results of the analysis, please see "Risks and opportunities related to climate change, as well as financial and business impacts” in the table below).
 We will continue to check trends in the international community and closely monitor the impact of risks and opportunities that may have a relatively significant financial impact.

-• *1 Physical risks: Acute or chronic damage due to disasters, etc., caused by climate change with an unclear decarbonization policy
+• Acute or chronic damage due to disasters, etc., caused by climate change with an unclear decarbonization policy

-• *2 Transition risks: Risks resulting from the enhancement of decarbonization policies on a global scale (e.g. climate change policies/regulations, technology developments, market trends, changes in evaluations, etc., in the market)
+• Risks resulting from the enhancement of decarbonization policies on a global scale (e.g. climate change policies/regulations, technology developments, market trends, changes in evaluations, etc., in the market)

 <Risks related to climate change, as well as financial and business impacts>